hsgubert/cassandra_migrations/README.md

 This enables you to use Cassandra in an organized way, combined with your ActiveRecord relational database.

-_There has not yet been a stable release of this project._

 # Requirements

 - Cassandra 1.2 or higher with the native_transport_protocol turned on ([Instructions to install cassandra locally](https://github.com/hsgubert/cassandra_migrations/wiki/Preparing-standalone-Cassandra-in-local-machine))